MENTAL HEALTH GUIDE

 Identify and label emotions

 Help your child develop strategies to organize themselves.
-These might include a written daily schedule, a homework notebook, etc.
+These might include a written daily schedule, a homework notebook, a special organizer for supplies, etc.

 Give frequent breaks

-When your child is doing a difficult task, such as homework, give frequent 5-minute breaks to help with concentration.
+When your child is doing a difficult task, such as homework, give regular 5-minute breaks to help with concentration.

 Find treatment for your child